jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 ### [6.
 Conclusion](#conclusion)

+As a conclusion, we can say that fairness in Social Influence Maximization is crucial to prevent systemic exclusion in information dissemination.
+Traditional methods often favor well-connected individuals, reinforcing existing inequalities.
+By introducing Mutual Fairness and the S3D algorithm, we provide a framework that balances fairness and efficiency, ensuring a more equitable outreach.
+Through our job-matching case study for example, we demonstrated that S3D significantly reduces bias while maintaining high influence spread.
+These results confirm that fairness-aware approaches can be both practical and impactful, making them essential for real-world applications in hiring, education, and public awareness campaigns.

 ### References

 1. Chowdhary, S., et al. (2024).
 Fairness in Social Influence Maximization via Optimal Transport. *NeurIPS 2024*.
 Available here [https://neurips.cc/virtual/2024/poster/94521](https://neurips.cc/virtual/2024/poster/94521).